-Travel costs may be charged on an actual basis, on a per diem or mileage basis in lieu of actual costs, or on a combination of the two, provided the method used is applied to an entire trip and not to selected days.
-Travel costs must be consistent with those normally allowed in like circumstances in the recipient's non-federally funded activities and must be in accordance with the recipient's written travel reimbursement policies.
-Arrangements made on a non-refundable basis are at the risk of the recipient if the services must be cancelled for any reason.
+Per 2 CFR § 200.475, travel costs include the transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business of the recipient or subrecipient.
+Travel costs may be charged on an actual basis, on a per diem or mileage basis, or on a combination of the two, provided the method used is applied to an entire trip and not to selected days.
+Travel costs must be consistent with those normally allowed in like circumstances in the recipient's or subrecipient's non-federally funded activities and must be in accordance with the recipient's or subrecipient's written travel reimbursement policies.